linear-b/gitstream/docs/automation-actions.md

 This action, once triggered, adds a label to the PR.

-This is a manged action, when a PR updates existing labels that were added by gitStream are re-evaluated and those that are not applicable are removed.
+This is a manged action, when a PR updates, the existing labels that were added by gitStream are re-evaluated and those that are not applicable are removed.

 <div class="filter-details" markdown=1>